 One of the best parts about dental implants is that they are so consistent and reliable, sporting an impressive 98% success rate.
-However, with over 5 million implants placed last year alone, that means roughly 100,000 people experienced some type of problem.
+However, some implants to fail or cause concerns, but we offer options for dental implant salvage in Grapevine, TX to save your new smile.
+While 98% sounds great, with over 5 million dental implants placed last year alone, that means roughly 100,000 people experienced some type of problem.
 Why is this the case?

 There are two main types of dental implant failure—short-term and long-term.
 Short-term failures usually occur within a few weeks or months after placement if the implant is positioned within bone that isn’t strong enough to support it, or the restoration on top might just be loose while the implant itself is OK.

 Long-term failures, which can happen several months after the initial procedure, are often the result of an infection developing around the base of an implant that is very similar to gum disease.
 This can slowly break down and weaken the nearby bone and gum tissue, essentially removing what is supposed to keep an implant in place.

 All of these can be the result of a loose restoration, the bone being too weak to hold the implant, or an infection, which is called peri-implantitis.
 When bacteria-filled plaque is allowed to gather near an implant, it can cause the adjacent gum and bone tissue to deteriorate, essentially attacking the foundation of the implant.
 This can happen if a patient doesn’t regularly clean the implant or is particularly susceptible to developing infections (like individuals with diabetes).

 If you believe you have a failing implant, the first thing you should do is give Dr. Greg Martin a call, a trusted dental implant dentist in Grapevine.
 Acting quickly will give him the best chance of saving an implant and make sure you don’t experience more severe problems than you already are.